-Now that so many of us are exercising at home and have our own gym equipment, it’s a great time to think about a spring clean your own home gym equipment.
-Yes, perhaps you are the only one who uses it but you do sweat all over it and bacteria can build up on it.
+What a lifesaver home gym equipment has become!
+Now that we are using it more than ever, let’s chat about cleaning your own home gym equipment.
+Yes, perhaps you are the only one who uses it but you do sweat all over it and bacteria can build up.
 In addition, taking care of your home gym equipment may prolong the life of it.
 So how does one go about cleaning a home gym?
+I’ve got tips!

 How To Clean Your Home Gym Equipment